 - Age.
 It appears that most people who have broken heart syndrome are older than 50.

-Other complications of broken heart syndrome include:
+Other possible complications of broken heart syndrome include:

 - Low blood pressure (hypotension)